Dance Dynamics Performing Arts Team (PAT)

 2023-2024 PERFORMING ARTS RULES AND REGULATIONS: .

 Each member of the Performing Arts team will be selected by auditioning.
 Dancers will be evaluated on their technique, style, showmanship, and discipline.
 The audition fee is $50.00, if unable to attend Audition workshops in May.
 This fee must be paid by the audition date.
-You must attend the audition to be considered for one of the performing arts team competition classes Auditions workshops and/or audition is also required for leads in production.
+You must attend the audition to be considered for one of the performing arts team leads in production.
 I you are only going to dance in production and desire to compete no other numbers then you only need to attend, workshop/boot camp.
 If you have any conflicts or questions, please let Miss Becky know ASAP. if you have a conflict with the audition date please talk to Becky.
 Team levels, and the number and style of routines given to each team level will be determined at the end of the summer sessions.
 Levels are determined based on age, skill level, and number of dancers auditioning and participating in intensives and skill building classes over the summer.
 This workshop/boot camp takes the place of end of summer boot camps and Elite Auditions.
+If you wish to join our competition team and missed auditions please contact Becky at 317-914-3402.
+We do not cut we place students based on age and skill level.

 Below are the class requirements broken down by each team level.
 Levels are subject to change after auditions and summer classes.
 Taking more than the required number of classes is strongly encouraged and will help dancers progress much faster.
 (Minis are exception)